gateway-fm/rpc-docs/apis/starkex/trading/getbalance.md

 ### **Parameters**

-`token` - string
-The token which the balance is specifically requested for.
+* `token` - string; The token which the balance is specifically requested for.

 ### **Returns**
-`token` - string
-The token for which the balances are provided.
+* `token` - string; The token for which the balances are provided.

-`balance` - number
-It is the total balance available for the user corresponding to the specified token.
+* `balance` - number; It is the total balance available for the user corresponding to the specified token.

-`available` - number
-It is the available balance for the user corresponding to the specified token.
+* `available` - number; It is the available balance for the user corresponding to the specified token.

-`locked` - number
+* `locked` - number

 #### **Example**